ClobberXD/gunslinger/API.md

 - Updates player's time from last shot (`gunslinger.__interval`).
 - Calls `fire` for all guns in the `automatic` table if player's LMB is pressed.
 - If LMB is released, the respective entry is removed from the table.

-## Gun Definition table

-- `itemdef` [table]: Item definition table passed to `minetest.register_item`.
-  - Note that `on_use`, `on_place`, and `on_secondary_use` will be overridden.
-- `clip_size` [number]: Number of rounds per-clip.
-- `fire_rate` [number]: Number of rounds per-second.
-- `range` [number]: Range of fire in number of nodes.
-- `mode` [string]: Firing mode.
-  - `"manual"`: One round per-click, but requires manual loading for every round; aka bolt-action rifles.
-  - `"semi-automatic"`: One round per-click. e.g. a typical 9mm pistol.
-  - `"burst"`: Multiple rounds per-click.
-Can be set by defining `burst` field.
-Defaults to 3. e.g. M16A4
-  - `"automatic"`: Fully automatic; shoots as long as primary button is held down. e.g. AKM, M416.
-  - `"hybrid"`: Same as `"automatic"`, but switches to `"burst"` mode when scope view is toggled.

-- `ammo` [string]: Name of valid registered item to be used as ammo for the gun.
-Defaults to `gunslinger:ammo`.
-- `dmg_mult` [number]: Damage multiplier.
-Multiplied with `base_dmg` to obtain initial/rated damage value.
-Defaults to 1.
-- `spread_mult` [number]: Spread multiplier.
-Multiplied with `base_spread` to obtain spread threshold for projectile.
-Defaults to 0.
-- `recoil_mult` [number]: Recoil multiplier.
-Multiplied with `base_recoil` to obtain final recoil per-round.
-Defaults to 0.
-- `reload_time` [number]: Reload time in seconds.
-Defaults to 3 to match default reload sound.
-- `pellets` [number]: Number of pellets per-round.
-Used for firing multiple pellets shotgun-style.
-Defaults to 1, meaning only one "pellet" is fired each round.
-- `sounds` [table]: Sounds for various events.
-  - `fire` [string]: Sound played on fire.
-Defaults to `gunslinger_fire.ogg`.
-  - `reload` [string]: Sound played on reload.
-Defaults to `gunslinger_reload.ogg`.
-  - `ooa` [string]: Sound played when the gun is out of ammo and ammo isn't available in the player's inventory.
-Defaults to `gunslinger_ooa.ogg`.
-  - `load` [string]: Sound played when the gun is manually loaded.
-Only used if `mode` is set to `manual`.

-- `zoom` [number]: Zoom multiplier to be applied on player's default FOV.
-- `scope` [string]: Name of scope overlay texture.
-  - Overlay texture would be stretched across the screen, and center of texture will be positioned on top of crosshair.
-  - Only required if `zoom` is defined.
-- `scope_scale` [table]: Passed to `ObjectRef:hud_add` for the field `scale`.
-  - Needs to have two numerical values, indexed by `x` and `y`.
-  - Either of the values can be negative, and would be taken as the percentage of that direction to scale to.
-  - Only required if `scope` is defined.